maxmpz/powerampapi/poweramp_skin_sample/readme.md

 ##### Build 1003
 ###### Editable TopSubAAButtons
 - TopSubAAButtons are now user-editable and configurable.
-Due to this change, the layout and styling of this element and buttons are redefined to allow the appropriate configuration, such as dynamic button position and sizes, and dynamic size of the TopSubAAButtons layout.
+Due to this change, the layout and styling of this element and buttons are redefined to allow the appropriate configuration, such as dynamic button position and sizes, and the dynamic size of the TopSubAAButtons layout (1 line or 2 lines).
 Skins which previously overridden TopSubAAButtons and/or individual (previously fixed) buttons inside it now may require adjustments

 ##### Build 991
 ###### iconTint for page and msg